5 Steps to Having a Productive Monthly Zoom Meeting

 We have the guidelines in place, the team on camera, our referees ready to play, and everyone knows the expectations.
 So, when you start having discussions, make sure you do let your virtual people speak first.
 If there are multiple questions inside and outside of the room, make sure your virtual people speak first or that they are next in line.
 If side conversations begin to happen in the room, use the clicker to get them to stop - you will only need to use it once, too!

 I'd love to hear how you have successful virtual meetings in the comments below.
 What protocols do you have?
 Do you have a team to make sure the protocol is met?
 How do you make sure all participants are able to collaborate effectively?

 I hope these steps can help you and your team have a successful virtual meeting next time!

-Want more information on Remote Employees?
+Want more information on Remote Employees and Zoom Meetings?